python-qt-tools/PySide2-stubs/README.md

     $ pip install git+https://github.com/bluebird75/PySide2-stubs

-That's it, the new stubs are picked up automatically by `mypy`.
+That's it, in both cases, the new stubs are picked up automatically by `mypy`.
 Typechecking process should be much better.

 # Help improve the stubs